google/highway/g3doc/quick_reference.md

     write-only data; avoids cache pollution).
 May be implemented using a CPU-internal buffer.
 To avoid partial flushes and unpredictable interactions with atomics (for example, see Intel SDM Vol 4, Sec.
-8.1.2.2), call this consecutively for an entire naturally aligned cache line (typically 64 bytes).
+8.1.2.2), call this consecutively for an entire cache line (typically 64 bytes, aligned to its size).
 Each call may write a multiple of `HWY_STREAM_MULTIPLE` bytes, which can exceed `Lanes(d) * sizeof(T)`.
 The new contents of `aligned` may not be visible until `FlushStream` is called.